meditationstuff/protocol_1/index.md

 scratch note:

-the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.
+* the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.
+* re many flavors and senses of “just this” (some more on point than others) but it’s not “””reductive”””?
+Like “the whole of everything” is sort of auto-tracked in the background.
+It doesn’t need foreground attention.
+Or like it's "suffused" "within" foreground attention or something or like it's the "lens" of foreground attention. (cf. though/&#8203;vs awareness)
+* Not that there isn’t past, future, and elsewhere but effortlessly and completely accounted-for in/as the present and also empty, provisional, conditioned, etc.

 [<a href="#109a3h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]